mokka/docs/reference/introduction.md

 # Introduction
-This reference manual describes the Mokka's syntax and semantics.
+This reference manual describes Mokka's syntax and semantics.
 Mokka is still in its design phase; syntax and semantics in this manual might change or be removed without notice.
 This reference manual tries to be complete and exact.

 Semantics of non-essential built-in object types and functions will be described in the to be created Mokka Standard Library.